kaikulimu/Recommendations/Gaming/Board games/# Ark Nova High Elo Guide.md

 - Typical line to punish slow opponents who used Cards: Assoc 4 5-hand Univ -> Cards 5 -> Sponsor 5 Break 5
 - Sometimes it's advantageous to skip an early Build or Animals action because they are so weak

+## Early Game
+- **PISS on the early game**: project, income, sponsors, second worker
+- **Win the game out of the opening** is the best way to play.
+- If you have multiple sponsors, consider prolonging the round to play all sponsors
+- In Round 1, okay to X-Assoc if you anticipate long round
+- Ideally, you want to plan for REP_8 worker or non-base project or 5-CP-blocked base project as first goal.
+You want to leave 4/5-CP-unblocked base projects for late game.

 #### Starting Hand
 - TODO Watch video by NoWondersTV
 - Keep cards in starting hand: **Near good > Future good**